 Florence Airport, also known as Peretola, has connections to the main European cities of London, Paris, Barcelona, Madrid, Zurich, Munich and Berlin, Wien, Prague, Amsterdam and Bucharest.

-Instead, there are no connections to Extra-EU cities but I personally used this airport to flight to New York City via Paris and I had a good experience with a good value flight.
+Instead, there are no connections to Extra-EU cities but I used this airport to fly to New York City via Paris and I had a good experience with a good value flight.

-Even in Florence airport you find Rental Companies to get your car and explore Tuscany.
-You can start your trip taking the A1 and A11 highways just out of the airport.
+Even in Florence airport, you find Rental Companies to get your car and explore Tuscany.
+You can start your trip by taking the A1 and A11 highways just out of the airport.

 The other Airports to reach Tuscany